 - t1:= b+c

-- Countless algebraic transformation can used to change the set of expression algebraic computed by the basic block into an algebraically equivalent set.
+- Countless algebraic transformation can use to change the set of expression algebraic computed by the basic block into an algebraically equivalent set.

-- The useful ones are those that simplify expressions or replace expensive operation by cheaper one.
+- The useful ones are those that simplify expressions or replace expensive operation with a cheaper one.

 - Example: x=x+0 or x=x+1 can be eliminated.

 - A graph representation of three-address statements called a flow graph is useful graphs, for understanding code-generation algorithms.

 - Nodes in the flow graph represent computations, and the edges represent the flow of control.